Monterey Peninsula and Monterey City make a Great California Road Trip

 Pacific Grove is known by its locals as “America’s last hometown.”
 It is also known for its large population of Monarch butterflies.
 Take a walk through residential neighborhoods and you’ll find many well-preserved turn of the century Victorian homes.
 Those interested in history can visit the Point Pi–os Lighthouse, the oldest operating facility of its kind on the California coast.
 The Monterey Bay recreational trail passes by Lover’s Point, offering many opportunities to view sea otters, sea lions and occasionally passing whales.

-Maybe even run into someone famous
+Maybe even run into Someone Famous

 Golfers won’t want to miss the Pebble Beach golf courses, which are not only famous, but draw a number of celebrities such as Bill Murray every year, as well as Clint Eastwood, who lives there.
-Eastwood was actually the mayor of Carmel for a while, and still manages one or two restaurants in the area.
+Eastwood was actually the mayor of Carmel California for a while, and still manages one or two restaurants in the area.

 In downtown Monterey still stand a number of the original, traditional adobes.
 These clay buildings are testaments to the rich cultural history of the Monterey Bay area.
 Many of the historic buildings are available for tour, and there are historic walking tours available throughout much of the city as well.